-Prospect provided its Quarterly Financial Package which included quarterly financial statements, quarterly balance sheets, quarterly statement of operations and quarterly statement of cash flows for Prospect Medical Holdings and Prospect CharterCare, and an attestation of compliance for Conditions 5 -11 and Condition 22 made by Prospect's Chief Financial Officer.
-The Quarterly Financial Package was provided on May 20, 2022.
+Prospect provided its Quarterly Financial Package which included quarterly financial statements, quarterly balance sheets, quarterly statement of operations and quarterly statement of cash flows for Prospect Medical Holdings and Prospect CharterCARE, and an attestation of compliance for Conditions 5 -11 and Condition 22 made by Prospect's Chief Financial Officer.
+As noted above, PCC's Chief Financial Officer certified and attested that the quarterly financial information was interim.
+The Quarterly Financial Package was provided on February 17, 2023.
 As all required documentation was provided timely, Prospect is in compliance with the Condition.